AshnikBiz/Training-pre-req/Docker-Training.md

 ## Training Environment an Platform
 The training is delivered using Linux environment.
 It will involve some Linux commands during hands on sessions.
 We will be helping those who are not familiar with Linux commands but a basic understanding of Linux is helpful.

-Requirements for Training (applies to participants and trainers system):
+# Requirements for Training

-Machine/Harware Requirement:
+## Machine/Harware Requirement

 - 2 Core 4 GB RAM System
 - Min 30 GB of free HDD space